TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-backup-longtermbackupretention.md

 	ownershipId="AzureData_AzureDatabaseforPostgreSQL"
 />

-# Long term retention of backups
+# Long-term retention of backups

-Long term retention of backup (longer than 35 days) is currently not natively integrated within the service.
-However you can choose from the below options.
+Long-term retention of backups (longer than 35 days) is currently not natively integrated within the service.
+However, you can choose from the following options:

 1. [Azure Backup for PostgreSQL - Preview](https://docs.microsoft.com/azure/backup/backup-azure-database-postgresql).
-2. You have the option to use *pg_dump* to take backups and store them for long term retention.
+2. Use `pg_dump` to take backups and store them for long-term retention.
-3. Use third party solutions.
+3. Use third-party solutions.

 ## **Recommended Steps**

-* If you want to export the PostgreSQL database, review the [How-to export PostgreSQL database using pg_dump](https://docs.microsoft.com/azure/postgresql/howto-migrate-using-export-and-import)
+* If you want to export the PostgreSQL database, see [How to export PostgreSQL database using `pg_dump`](https://docs.microsoft.com/azure/postgresql/howto-migrate-using-export-and-import)

 ## **Recommended Documents**